-U.S. Housing Starts and New One Family Houses U.S. housing starts rose 5.8% in December.
+U.S. Housing Starts and New One Family Houses Housing starts rise 12.2% in August.
 Usually, a continued downturn may signal a contraction of the economy.
 And historically, a decline in residential real estate has led several recessions.
 But housing is already in a slump and shouldn’t cause a recession.

-U.S. New Private Housing Units Authorized by Building Permits and Recessions In December, U.S. building permits rose 1,709 million (annualized).
+U.S. New Private Housing Units Authorized by Building Permits and Recessions In August, U.S. building permits declined to 1,517 million (annualized).
 Historically, before recessions, building permits tend to peak and then decline.

-Housing – CME Lumber Futures Price Lumber futures are at record highs, as demand is supported by the recovery in housing construction.
+Housing – CME Lumber Futures Price As mortgage rates rise, is the volatility of lumber prices over?
 Image: The Daily Shot

 Housing – USA Case-Shiller House Price Will U.S. house prices go down soon?
 Image: Nordea and Macrobond